-We are seeking a PhD student for an interdisciplinary research project to develop novel technologies for high-speed 3-dimensional imaging of dividing human cells.
+We are seeking a PhD student for an interdisciplinary research project to develop novel technologies for high-speed 3-dimensional microscopy.

 For this purpose, the student will use computational and cell biology approaches.
 The student will acquire skills to exploit point-spread functions, deconvolution algorithms, microscope control software tools and light-sensitive human cell cultures.
 A dedicated microscope platform will be provided for generating the metadata and implementing software tools.

 The work will be performed at Queen Mary University of London, in close collaboration with IMSOL.
 The student will have two supervisors: a primary supervisor from academia (QMUL) with nearly twenty years of experience in Cell biology and a secondary supervisor from industry (IMSOL) with extensive experience in developing bespoke imaging solutions for live-cell microscopy.
-In addition, the student will gain an industrial placement opportunity for a 4-6months period at IMSOL.
+In addition, the student will gain an industrial placement opportunity for a 4-6months period.

-The student should have a fundamental understanding of Optics (preferably from a Physics background) and should have some mathematical background (either as coursework or practical thesis work).
-Being able to write software codes at C++ level is essential.
-An interest in cell biology techniques is crucial.
-Training will be provided for learning cell culture techniques and to generate metadata to enable the deconvolution of high-resolution image datasets.
+The student can be from a Physics, Computer Science or Mathematical background (either as coursework or practical thesis work).
+Being able to write software codes is essential.
+An interest in Cell Biology and Optics is crucial.
+Training will be provided for learning cell culture and microscopy techniques.

 APPLICATIONS ARE BEING ACCEPTED FOR THIS PROJECT.
 Interested applicants are encouraged to contact Dr. Viji M. Draviam (email@example.com) as soon as possible.

 Download the APPLICATION GUIDELINES here.